A Brown Man’s Quest To Realize The American Dream

 I stared back and suppressed the urge to mock him mercilessly.
 Indian Urkel over here, I thought.

 “I told you I don’t listen to that stuff,” he went on.
 “You know we’re not allowed to watch MTV.”

 “Yeah,” I said.
-I knew what he meant.
 My only exposure to modern music was through my friends at school and what I could find on the radio.
 But unlike him, I desperately sought that stuff out.
-“Anyway,” I muttered.
+“Anyway.”

 “Are you doing PJAS this year?” he asked.
 PJAS was the state science competition.

-Shree’s square head emerged from the kitchen and beckoned at us, her broad frame casting a long shadow.
+Shree’s square head emerged from the kitchen and beckoned, her broad frame casting a long shadow.
 “Come eat lunch now, boys.”

 I was thankful for the interruption until I saw the food.
 It was straight up South Indian fare like idli, sambar, and dal, the kind of stuff I just didn’t like.
-I started to panic as I saw Sudhir bounding down the stairs, beaming at his mother’s announcement.
+I went into a swivet as I saw Sudhir bounding down the stairs, beaming at his mother’s announcement.
 He and his brother were known as good eaters, but I was not.
-I followed them dejectedly as they clambered onto the high-top chairs at the kitchen island.
+I slunk after them as they clambered onto the high-top chairs at the kitchen island.

 Shree dispensed the food indiscriminately.
 “I figure you’ll all want seconds, so I’m giving you a lot.
-And Abi, you know in this house we clean our plates,” she said, eyeing me.
+And Abi, you know in this house we clean our plates.”
+She eyed me with the air of a drill sergeant.

-I watched anxiously as Sudhir started eating with gusto.
+I watched as Sudhir started eating with gusto.
 He was three years younger than me and built like a bowling ball.
-I stared at my food with a mix of disgust and dismay while its pungent odor assailed my nostrils.
+I stared at my food with a mix of disgust and dismay, its pungent odor assailing my nostrils.
 It was insuperable.
 I scanned the table, noticing a pile of napkins nearby.
-My mind worked quickly through the options.
+My mind rifled through the options.
 Sandeep and Sudhir were bent at their plates.
 I decided to go for it.

 As Shree turned her enormous back I snatched a napkin and captured a clump of my food and pocketed it in one fluid motion.
 I looked around wildly.
 No one seemed the wiser.
 I repeated the trick two or three times until my plate was almost empty.